-A sole source or sole brand purchase less than \$25,000 may be authorized by the Purchasing Manager after receipt of proper documentation from the Originating Department in the form of a completed sole source/sole brand memorandum and documentation verifying that a good faith review of available sources or brands has been completed.
+A sole source or sole brand purchase less than \$35,000 may be authorized by the Purchasing Manager after receipt of proper documentation from the Originating Department in the form of a completed sole source/sole brand memorandum and documentation verifying that a good faith review of available sources or brands has been completed.
 A record of the sole source or sole brand request shall be maintained by attachment of the completed documentation in the MUNIS requisition file.

-A sole source or sole brand purchase up to \$50,000 may be approved by the County Administrator.
-Any request in excess of \$50,000, shall be forwarded to the Purchasing Division for submissionsubmitted to the Board for approval.
+A sole source or sole brand purchase up to \$75,000 may be approved by the County Administrator.
+Any request in excess of \$75,000, shall be submitted to the Board for approval.